SDR4space/Examples/RX/spectrum/README.md

 ### Wide spectrum

-This example will run successive captures in a frequency range (and perform some basic cropping), then launch gnuplot-qt GUI to display resulting plot.
+This example will run successive captures in a frequency range (and perform some basic cropping), then launch gnuplot-x11 GUI to display resulting plot.
 ![qt_spectrum](qt_spectrum.png)